shawlab-moffitt/DRPPM-SPLICE-WRAP-Tutorial/README.md

    * The main output script defined in the command consists of a script for each sample containing the pipeline commands.
 3. This script contains just one line (seen below) for the -WrappingMyRNAseqAnalysisPipeline fuction
    * You may edit the line in the script and run the script or paste the edited line into the command line to run the function
+4. It is recommended and possibly required to run this script on an high performance computer as it requires a large amount of memory.
+If you have the option please run in interactive mode.

 ```bash
 drppm -WrappingMyRNAseqAnalysisPipeline [inputFileLst] [type: FASTQ, BAM] [remapping flag: true or false] [run time config file] [prefix for output folder] [outputShellscript]